Visiting Professor and Research Affiliate

 The process of writing and recording, as well as my own work as Editor in Chief of the Leonardo Electronic Almanac, is rooted in a vision of historical documentation of these minute elements and their flux, which are aggregated in the form of editorial projects in order to cast a structure and present an interpretation of reality.

-This approach has led me to question the role of the artist as a single molecule in relationship to the larger swarms, the even larger historical events, and the infinitely larger times of existence.
+This approach has led me to question the role of the artist as a single molecule in relation to the larger swarms, the even larger historical events, and the infinitely larger times of existence.
 I used to give a quote to my students in Istanbul, during my semester lectures in visual culture on the role of the artist and social engagement, that would point to and engage with a concept of the artist as the embodiment of these forces.

 “Almost all good artists are being worked through with forces they’re not quite aware of.”